HappyHackingSpace/awesome-kurdish/README.md

 ### Dictionaries and Corpora
 - [Glosbe](https://glosbe.com/) - Glosbe can be used as a platform for translating Kurdish (Kurmanji) into various languages
 - [Ferheng Kurdi](https://ferhengkurdi.org/) - Ferheng Kurdi can be used as a platform for translating Kurdish (Kurmanji) into various languages
+- [Ferhengco](https://ferheng.co/) - Ferheng.co is an Kurdish (Kurmanji) - Turkish Dictionary.
 - [Roj Dictionary](https://github.com/0xdolan/roj_dictionary) - Roj Dictionary is an English to Kurdish (Sorani) Dictionary.

 ### Datasets

 - [Data.krd](https://data.krd/) - DataKrd is dedicated to making Kurdish datasets accessible to all.
+- [Kurdish Songs](https://www.kaggle.com/datasets/jagaryousef/5000-kurdish-songs) - More than 5000 Kurdish (Kurmanji) songs with their artists.
+- [Kurdish (Kurmanji) Proverbs](https://www.kaggle.com/datasets/jagaryousef/kurdish-kurmanji-proverbs) - Short Kurdish (Kurmanji) sentences (actually proverbs) can be used for testing purposes.
+- [Kurdish Words](https://www.kaggle.com/datasets/jagaryousef/60000-kurdish-words) - This data is collected from different sources and it includes more than 60000 Kurdish Kurmanji words.

 ### Language Learning